bf-software/import-helper/README.md

 the bad (about vscode's built-in auto-import)

 - vscode works backwards: auto-import forces you to think about the symbol first, when it's often easier to think about the module first.
-- vscode has no limited searching capability -- you usually need to type the entire symbol you want to import
+- vscode has limited searching capability -- you usually need to type the entire symbol you want to import
 - vscode can't auto-import using module aliases, or symbol aliases

 Import Helper fills in the gaps left by vscode's auto-import features by allowing you to find the module you need first, and then letting you search a list of symbols from that module only.
 It also lets you search for module and symbol aliases which facilitates the use of standard aliases throughout your code.